WiFi Amplifier vs Mesh Network : Which to choose ?

 Are you satisfied with the Internet speed in each room of your home?
 Some routers are not designed to provide a WiFi network for large spaces.
 The distance, walls, floors, and objects that separate your router from your devices all have an impact on the quality of your connection.

 You may need to use a device that can amplify the strength or the reach of your network, such as a WiFi amplifier or a mesh network.
-So which solution to choose ?
-In this article we will analyze the different types of devices that increase the range of your network, commonly referred to as WiFi amplifiers, as well as the more powerful solution that are WiFi mesh networks.
+The decision of WiFi amplifier vs mesh network is complicated, and depends on several criteria.
+In this article, we will analyze the different types of devices that increase the range of your network, commonly referred to as WiFi amplifiers, as well as the more powerful solution that are WiFi mesh networks.

 Why doesn’t my WiFi work everywhere in the house?

 It’s frustrating to have a connection that varies from room to room in your own home.
 High-speed Internet access is expensive in Canada and it’s normal to want a good connection everywhere no matter the distance: kitchen, living room, bedroom and even in the basement or on the balcony.

 Even if you have the best router on the market and you pay for the fastest connection, your speed may still be affected by your furniture, walls and floors.
 Fortunately, several solutions are now available to solve this problem.
 Amplifiers, repeaters, extenders and mesh networks – it can be hard to find your way around when shopping for these devices.
 Read the following carefully to make the best choice!

 What is a WiFi amplifier?